Last Updated on July 22, 2022 by Luke Feldbrugge

-1. The Break-Even Point
+1. Determine Your Break-Even Point

 For example, if refinancing saves you $100 per month but you have to spend $4,800 in closing costs, it will take you 48 months to break even.
 If you plan on moving in the next four years, it wouldn’t be worth it to refinance.

 They say it takes money to make money.
 Well, when it comes to refinancing your house, it also takes money to save money.
-As we just illustrated, you’ll have to pay closing costs on your new mortgage and figure out the break-even point that makes refinancing worth it.
-But if you’d struggle to come up with the money to pay closing costs in the first place, refinancing may not be for you.
+As we just illustrated, you’ll have to pay closing costs on your new mortgage and figure out the break-even point that makes refinancing your mortgage worth it.
+But if you would struggle to come up with the money to pay closing costs in the first place, refinancing may not be for you.
 Wait to refinance until you’ve saved up enough money to cover the closing costs without breaking the bank.

 Credit scores change frequently and just because you had a score high enough to qualify for a home loan the first time around, doesn’t mean you have the necessary credit score to refinance.
-By bringing your score up even a few points before refinancing, you could save thousands of dollars in the long run.
+By bringing your score up even a few points before refinancing could save you thousands of dollars in the long run.

 4. Plans to Use Home’s Equity

-With a cash-out home refinancing, you take out a loan that is larger than your existing loan.
+With cash-out home refinancing, you take out a loan that is larger than your existing loan.
 This allows you to access some of your home’s equity as cash.
 Some people do this to consolidate debt and use the cash to pay down things like credit card debt.
 But this can be risky because you are now tying that debt to your home.
 If you fail to make a payment on your mortgage, you risk foreclosure.
 The penalties for late credit card payments can cause big problems, but they usually don’t end with you living on the street.
 So think carefully before refinancing your house to pay down debt.